-Cassidy admitted in his memoir that he was never attracted to Dey but finally relented and gave into her pursuit.
+Cassidy admitted in his memoir that he was never attracted to Dey, despite the fact that she was one of the hottest female stars of the '70s, but finally relented and gave into her pursuit.
 After The Partridge Family had stopped taping, they ended up sleeping together for a one-night stand and he ended up regretting it.
 A romantic relationship never came to fruition after all of Dey’s efforts.

 After Dey had gotten her way and got Cassidy out of her system, they remained friendly.
 They even appeared on television together as presenters for The Viewers’ Choice, MTV Video Music Awards.
 Of course, it was all scripted, but they playfully went back and forth with a little friendly banter which made America smile.

 Years later, however, after Cassidy’s memoir was released, Dey did not take kindly to his “tell-all” about their little tryst.
 It was not something she ever intended to share with the public and that put a strain on their friendship.
 He reportedly attempted to apologize to Dey but she never responded.
 By all accounts, they never spoke again before Cassidy passed away.

 With their brief encounter, Dey and Cassidy did join the club of TV brother-sister hookups, which also counts some of the Brady Bunch kids as members.

 Unfortunately, when we follow characters on our favorite television shows, we sometimes lose sight of the fact that they are real people with real issues.